joelchan/notes/discourse-graph/claims/CLM - Scientists prefer to pursue safer incremental advances rather than risky breakthroughs.md

         - [[@fortnowViewpointTimeComputer2009]]

-            - Discusses (mostly from personal experience) the issues with a conference-driven publication culture, including deadline-driven, [[least-publishable unit]] stuff, possibly [[short-termism]] too
+            - Discusses (mostly from personal experience) the issues with a conference-driven publication culture, including deadline-driven, [[least-publishable unit]]

 ###### Discourse Context